 You don't get acceptance of responsibility, so you lose three levels there.
 Prosecutors, much time, supersede indictments and add additional charges when they see that someone is going to fight the case.

-This means they're going to try to get as much time as they can and make it as painful as possible for you to fight your case and lose because that takes time and money to prosecute you.
+This means they will try to get as much time as they can and make it as painful as possible for you to fight your case and lose because that takes time and money to prosecute you.